 Job Title: MA Student, Social Media Editor for the Monroe Group

-Areas of Interest: My key interests are in American and women’s history.
-My MA dissertation will be on the impact of women in the US cabinet on environmental policy, and I plan to go on to a PhD on First Ladies and environmental politics.
+Areas of Interest: My key interests lie in American and women’s history, particularly the study of women in positions of leadership and politics.
+I am currently researching the impact of women in the US cabinet on environmental policy, and I plan to go on to a PhD on First Ladies and environmental politics.